malishav/OSCOAP/draft-selander-ace-object-security.md

     * If the unprotected CoAP message has no Payload, then the value of the Object-Security option is the COSE object.
 If the unprotected CoAP message has Payload, then the Object-Security option is empty and the Payload of the protected CoAP message is the COSE object.

-The Client SHALL be able to find the correct security context with use of the Token of the message exchange.
+4. Store in memory the association Token - Cid.
+The Client SHALL be able to find the correct security context used to protect the request and verify the response with use of the Token of the message exchange.

 ## Verifying the Request ## {#verif-coap-req}